homemlab/flync/README.md

 3. Make your changes with clear commit messages
 4. Ensure code passes style checks and tests
 5. Update documentation if needed
-6. Submit a pull request to the `v2` branch
+6. Submit a pull request to the `master` branch

 ### Reporting Issues